What is contemporary circus?

 Contemporary circus, or Cirque Nouveau, is a young genre of performing arts developed in the 1970s in France.
 The genre is an exciting, independent art form defined by its willingness to blur genre boundaries that redefines traditional circus.

 The genre thrives on its diversity and aim to test artistic and physical boundaries.
 Old traditions are broken and elements of acrobatics merge effortlessly with theatre, music, dance, new media and the visual arts.
-The result is an unbelievably diverse stage experience that shows that circus can be much more than just colourful entertainment.
 While traditional circus is all about creating a spectacle and places its focus on presenting incredible artistic feats, established circus techniques in contemporary circus are no longer solely a matter of performing, but are also a means of artistic expression for the performers.

 The urge to draw inspiration from other art forms and genres is reflected in the variety of names for contemporary circus: nouveau cirque, new circus and cirque actuel all refer to a genre that wishes to retain and expand its own creative freedom.
 Contemporary circus takes the liberty of defining its focus and its possibilities itself.
 It blossoms by questioning conventions, pushing the boundaries and constantly trying out new ideas.